Oil and gas reserves and resource quantification: Estimation techniques

 The total estimated quantity (volumes) of oil and/or gas contained in a subsurface reservoir, is called oil or gas initially in place (STOIIP or GIIP respectively).
-However, only a fraction of in place oil & gas can be brought to the surface (recoverable), and it is only this producible fraction that is considered to be either reserves or a resource of any kind.
-The ratio between in place and recoverable volumes is known as the recovery factor (RF), which is determined by a combination of subsurface geology and the technology applied to extraction.
-When reporting oil & gas volumes, in order to avoid confusion, it should be clarified whether they are in place or recoverable volumes.
+However, only a fraction of this oil & gas in place can be brought to the surface (recoverable), and it is only this producible fraction that is considered to be either reserves or a resource of any kind.
+The ratio between oil and gas in place and recoverable volumes is known as the recovery factor (RF), which is determined by a combination of subsurface geology and the technology applied to extraction.
+When reporting oil & gas volumes, in order to avoid confusion, it should be clarified whether they are oil in place or recoverable volumes.

 The appropriate technique for resource estimations is determined by resource maturity.
 There are three main categories of technique, which are used through resource maturation to differing degrees: analog (substitution), volumetric (static) and performance-based (dynamic), which are combined to help fill gaps in knowledge or data.
 Both probabilistic and deterministic calculation methods are commonly used to calculate resource volumes, with deterministic methods predominantly applied to reserves estimation (low uncertainty) and probabilistic methods applied to general resource estimation (high uncertainty).

 The combination of geological, geophysical and technical engineering constraints means that the quantification of volumes is usually undertaken by integrated technical, and commercial teams composed primarily of geoscientists and subsurface engineers, surface engineers and economists.
 Because the geology of the subsurface cannot be examined directly, indirect techniques must be used to estimate the size and recoverability of the resource.
 While new technologies have increased the accuracy of these estimation techniques, significant uncertainties still remain, which are expressed as a range of potential recoverable oil & gas quantities using probabilistic methods.
 In general, most early estimates of the reserves of an oil or gas field (rather than resource estimates) are conservative and tend to grow with time.
 This may be due to the availability of more data and/or the improved matching between predicted and actual production performance.

 Appropriate external reporting of resources and reserves is required from publicly traded companies, and is an accounting process governed by strict definitions and categorisation administered by authorities regulating the stock market and complying with governmental legal requirements.
 Other national or industry bodies may voluntarily report resources and reserves but are not required to follow the same strict definitions and controls.